veevo/dev/content/en/help.md

 ---
-layout: default
 title: Help
+description: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+In vestibulum massa quis arcu lobortis tempus.
+Nam pretium arcu in odio vulputate luctus.
+date: 2020-01-01
+image: "images/contact.jpg"
 ---

 ## Getting Started
-Want to <a href="/get-started/">get started</a>?
-We have prepared a special section to help with that.
+Want to
 ## About Veevo.org
 Want to know more about us?
-Check the <a href="/about">about</a> and <a href="/disclaimer">pages</a> for more information.
+Check the
 ## What is Spiritism?
 All that we present has to adhere to the principles of Spiritism.
-Check out <a href="/spiritism/faq">Spiritism - FAQ</a> and <a href="/spiritism/learn">Spiritism - Introduction</a> for more information about it.
+Check out

 ## About Veevo.org
 Want to know more about us?
-Check the <a href="/about">about page</a> for more information.
+Check the
 ## Contributing
 A big part of what we do is based on contributions.
 Want to help?
-Check our <a href="/contribute">contribute</a> page for more information.
+Check our
 ## Reporting Errors
-Since we also make mistakes, everyone is invited to <a href="/report-error">report errors</a>.
-We will be happy to fix them as fast as possible.
+Since we also make mistakes, everyone is invited to